tytcc/Subvisional-Druglikeness-predictor/README.md

 This repository contains code used in paper [miDruglikeness](http)

-The webserver is availability in [miDruglikeness](http://pkumdl.cn:8000/midruglikeness)
+The webserver is available at [miDruglikeness](http://pkumdl.cn:8000/midruglikeness)

 ## Requirements